 A/F Sensor: Air Fuel Ratio Sensor

-An A/F sensor or air-fuel ratio sensor is different than a conventional O2 sensor found on an engine's exhaust system.
-It's considered a wide range or broad range oxygen sensor.
-It provides a more accurate means of monitoring oxygen content than the narrow range O2 sensor.
-A narrow range oxygen sensor provides a rich lean cycle to the PCM.
+An A/F sensor or air-fuel ratio sensor is different than a conventional O2 sensor.
+It's considered a wide range or broad range oxygen sensor able to operate under a wide range of operating conditions.

-The A/F sensor provides a range of fuel ratios as rich as 12:1 to as lean as 19:1.
-A rich signal is a negative current with a voltage signal below 3.3 V. A lean signal is a positive current with a voltage above 3.3 volts.
+A rich signal is a negative current with a voltage below 3.3 V. A lean signal is a positive current with a voltage above 3.3 volts.
 If there is no change in current and voltage is at 3.3 V, it is at stoichiometry (14.7:1).
-A scan tool is necessary when diagnosing this sensor.
+These sensors are more complex with a larger plug with six and seven wires.
+Therefore, a scan tool is typically necessary when diagnosing this sensor.